communitiesuk/prototype-funding-application-system/docs/prototype-backlog.md

 - [x] Compliance Reviewer: The Dashboard shows the Applications in the 2-stage hierarchy

-- [ ] Clean down dev data and create some meaningful demo fixtures
+- [x] Clean down dev data and create some meaningful demo fixtures: Criteria and Funds

+- [x] Get some "outcomes" text in the Fund definition

 - [ ] Add ERD to the architecture docs